-- Booking requests will receive a link to finalize your booking to pay the full Colive price payment
+- Booking requests will receive a link to finalize your booking to pay the full Chapter price payment

-- The final full payment is due 8 weeks prior to the Colive starting.
-(Note: this means you’ll have from the time of booking until 8 weeks out to submit the full payment)
+- The final full payment is due 8 weeks prior to the Chapter starting.
+(Note: this means you’ll have from the time of booking until 8 weeks out to submit the full Chapter payment)

-- Bookings made less than 8 weeks before the start date will pay the full price at booking
+- Bookings made less than 8 weeks before the Chapter start date will pay the full Chapter price at booking

 Closest airport: El Alto International Airport (LPB)